Thursday, September 8, 2022 · 16 min read

 A newer ADC design is the delta-sigma ADC, which takes advantage of DSP technology in order to improve amplitude axis resolution and reduce the high-frequency quantization noise inherent in SAR designs.

 The complex and powerful design of delta-sigma ADCs makes them ideal for dynamic applications that require as much amplitude axis resolution as possible.
-This is why they are commonly found in audio, sound and vibration, and a wide range of high-end data acquisition applications.
+This is why they are commonly found in audio, sound, vibration, and a wide range of high-end data acquisition applications.

 The implementation of these chips for data acquisition applications usually involves a heavy concentration on front-end anti-aliasing filtering (AAF), making it virtually impossible to digitize false signals.